Short fitted shorts, crop top or t-shirt (do not moisturize before this class)

 Levels & Pre-Requisites

 In order to prevent injury as well as keep you on track during the term, some pre-requisites have been established.
 These are only recommendations to provide you with an idea of what is expected at commencement of each level.
 Do not be shy to repeat a level.
 It will only make you stronger and encourage you to perfect the moves you have learned:

 Beginner – if you’ve never completed a full term, this class is a pre-requisite to any of the Pole classes.
 You will learn some basic skills and choreography in this 10 week course.
 All you need is a “Can Do” attitude!

 Int 1 – having completed Beginners, this class builds on the basic skills through more developed moves.
 You need to know the Pole Climb (static), Pole Sit, and Sword Spin.

 Int 2 – having completed Int 1, you should be confident with Invert (from Floor), Spinning Climb, Open Jamilla and seated Swan/Angel on the pole and the all taught in Int 1.
 This class further advances the technique and skills, with more complicated choreography.

 Int 3 – having completed Int 2, you should be able to perform the Ankle Lock, Layback, Superman (from Ankle Lock) and the Outside Leg Hang (from floor) taught in Int 2.
 This class builds and further advances the technique and skills, with more complicated choreography.

-Int 4 – having completed Int 3, you should be confident in doing the Inside Leg Hang and the Outside Leg Hang.
+Int 4 – having completed Int 3, you should be confident in doing the Invert Both Sides (from floor).

-Pre-Advanced 1,2 + 3 – typically these classes develop over several terms but to enrol in this level, you should be able to do the Butterfly, Shoulder Mount and Aerial Inverts.
 Advancement into the next level varies.
+Typically these classes develop over several terms but to enrol in these levels, you should be able to do the following:

-Advanced – this is the top level and is recommended for keen Pole Dancers, especially those wanting to get involved in competition!
+Pre-Advanced 3 – This is the top level and is recommended for keen Pole Dancers, especially those wanting to get involved in competition!
 To enrol in this level, you should be able to do the Aerial Invert (both sides), Shoulder Mount, Extended Butterfly, Caterpillar, Hollydrop, Awkward Handstand and Allegra.

 Release and Waiver of Liability